JasminTrotter/sprinklr-data-viz/README.md

 - `npm run test`

 ## Contributing
 Pull Requests are welcome!
-Please run `npm run test` before your commit.
+Please make your code changes on a separate branch and run `npm run test` before your commit.